-- channel_listen_ip: Channel listening IP, to facilitate node and SDK cross-machine deployment, the default setting is 0.0.0.0; - jsonrpc_listen_ip: RPC listening IP, security considerations, the default setting is 127.0.0.1, if there is an external network access requirement, please monitor node external network IP or 0.0.0.0.0; - channel_listen_port: Channel port, is corresponding to channel_listen_port in Web3SDK configuration; - jsonrpc_listen_port: JSON-RPC port.
+- listen_ip: For security reasons, the chain building script will listen to 127.0.0.1 by default.
+If you need to access the RPC or use SDK through external network, please listen to external network IP address of node or 0.0.0; - channel_listen_port: Channel port, is corresponding to channel_listen_port in Web3SDK configuration; - jsonrpc_listen_port: JSON-RPC port.